A fully coupled regularized mortar-type finite element approach for embedding one-dimensional fibers into

 \section{Single Field Equations}

 In this section, we briefly recapitulate the single field equations for the incompressible Navier-Stokes equations as well as the applied beam formulation and recount the employed discrete systems of equations arising from their successive discretization, including the necessary stabilization terms.
-We will use the indices $b$ and $f$, or $\mathcal{B}$ and $\mathcal{F}$, to highlight beam- and fluid-related quantities, respectively.
+We will use the indices $\indBeam$ and $\indFluid$, or $\mathcal{B}$ and $\mathcal{F}$, to highlight beam- and fluid-related quantities, respectively.
 The discretization in space will be solely based on the finite element method (FEM).
 For the discretization in time, a finite differencing scheme is applied.
 In the following, we will assume that the finite differencing scheme can be represented as a linear combination of the state during two successive time steps $n$ and $n+1$, respectively.
+Field-specific time integration schemes will advance from the initial time~$t=0$ until the end time~$T$ of the simulation.
 For the sake of a compact notation, we will thus only write the discrete system of equations for the state of one time step $\left[\cdot\right]_{n+1}$.
 However, this does not constitute a restriction on the time discretization methods itself and will be further addressed in Remark \ref{remark:beam_timint}.